Jbleezy/BO1-Reimagined/README.md

 * Fixed a bug where two or more players could trigger a door that has multiple triggers at the same time and both pay to open the door

 ## Barriers
-* No longer have to hold use button in order to rebuild barriers, only press
+* No longer have to hold the use button in order to rebuild barriers, only press it
 * Fixed a bug where zombies would get stuck in a barrier if a board was repaired as the zombie was beginning to go over the barrier
 * All zombies behind a barrier will now taunt correctly
 * Zombies behind a barrier will now only attack if they can see a player
 * Zombies will no longer get stuck behind a barrier when there are many zombies behind one barrier
+* All wall barriers and metal vent barriers can now be rebuilt
+* Glass barriers now start off with glass and wooden boards
+* On glass barriers, zombies will now tear down all of the glass first
+* Zombies can now attack through all glass barriers, wall barriers, and metal barriers
+* Fixed a bug where glass barriers and wall barriers had to be rebuilt twice for the repair to take effect if the barrier was rebuilt right after it got destroyed
+* Fixed a bug where glass barriers and wall barriers were destroyed at slightly incorrect times
+* Zombies now always use the same animation when tearing down glass barriers
+* Zombies now randomly choose between two animations when tearing down wall barriers

 ## Zombies
 * Fixed a bug where zombies would bleed out occasionally if they were standing in the same spot they were 30 seconds ago